 Dalic builds Croatia around midfield order, defensive calm, and patience in the key moments of a match.
 The shape often works from a 4-3-3 or 4-2-3-1 base, but the real constant is how carefully the side manages the central spaces.

-That is why Croatia remains such a difficult knockout opponent.
 The problem is not identity.
 It is whether the team still has enough physical edge and final-third force to match the very best over a full tournament.

 Croatia under Dalic rarely looks rushed.
 The team wants the midfield to control the game's emotional speed, which helps reduce the number of wild transitions and keeps the side in positions it understands well.